 - A. Teams earn the right to choose to side OR serve for the start of the first set by winning rock, paper, scissors.
 The team losing the contest will get to choose from whichever option remains between side OR serve. - B. At the start of the second set teams will switch sides and the team that received the serve in the first set will serve to start the second set (regardless of the first sets result.) - C. If a third set is necessary, captains will again rock, paper, scissors for the right to choose side OR serve. - D. Matches are scored best 2 out of 3 sets.
-If a team wins the first two sets, a third set may be played if time permits but will not count towards the matches results. - E. Rally scoring will be used (meaning a point for either team is earned on each serve/ rally as opposed to only the serving team being able to score a point). - F. Teams will play the first two sets to a score of 21, must win by 2, and with a cap at 25.
-If a third game is necessary, these will be played to a score of 15, must win by 2, and with a cap at 17.
+If a team wins the first two sets, a third set may be played if time permits but will not count towards the matches results. - E. Rally scoring will be used (meaning a point for either team is earned on each serve/rally as opposed to only the serving team being able to score a point). - F. Teams will play the first two sets to a score of 21.
+You do not need to win by 2. .
+If a third game is necessary, these will be played to a score of 15.
 If the third set is not concluded before time expires the team with the most points at that time will be awarded the set.
-If the score is tied when time expires the next point will be played 'sudden death'.

-G. A ball which lands on the boundary line shall be considered in.
+If the score is tied when time expires the next point will be played 'sudden death'. - G. A ball which lands on the boundary line shall be considered in.